hpi-schul-cloud/gamification/README.md

 > A reusable microservice for gamification.

 This project provides a microservice to manage gamification for your application.
-It does not provide any graphics or pre-defined content, but only a backend REST api.
+It does not provide any graphics or pre-defined content, but only a backend REST API.
 At its core, the service listens to events sent either via HTTP POST calls or retrieved from RabbitMQ.
 Then, a list of user-defined achievement rules is tested against the newly received event.
 Should an achievement rule be evaluated to true, a new achievement is granted to the user.